nshepperd/flash_attn_jax/README.md

 ## Installation and features

 Requirements:
-- CUDA 11.6 and above.
+- CUDA 11.8 and above.
 - Linux.
 Same story as with the pytorch repo.
 I haven't tested compilation of the jax bindings on windows.

-To install: TODO
+- JAX >=`0.4.24`.
+The custom sharding used for ring attention requires some somewhat advanced features.

+To install: For now, download the appropriate release from the releases page and install it with pip.

 Interface: `src/flash_attn_jax/flash.py`